otoolep/go-httpd/README.md

 * Effective Go.
 You should read this when you first start programming in Go, and then read it again 3 months later.
 And then read it again 6 months later.
 * How to write Go.
 * The Go Programming Language.
+* The Go Playground -- a useful place to share snippets of Go code.